elemprod/lptask/docs/task_state.md

 * SCHED_TASK_STOPPED: The task has been added to the task que but the task is not currently active.
 The task moves to the active state once the start function is called.

 * SCHED_TASK_ACTIVE: The task has been started.
-The task's handler function will be called once its timer interval expires but the task handler is not currently executing.
+The task's handler function will be called once its timer interval expires but the handler is not currently executing.

-* SCHED_TASK_EXECUTING: The task timer has expired and its handler function is currently executing.
+* SCHED_TASK_EXECUTING: The task timer expired and its handler function is currently executing.

 * SCHED_TASK_STOPPING: The task's handler is currently executing and the task will be stopped once the handler returns.
-A non-repeating task will be placed into this state while its handler is executing.
-A repeating task will enter this state if the stop function is called during its handler execution.
+A non-repeating task will be placed into this state during handler execution.
+A task will also enter this state if the `sched_task_stop()` function is called and it can not stop immediately.

 ## Interrupts